-Supplementary Information
+Supplementary Information: Adapting hidden Markov models for tracking migratory birds using data from small GPS transmitters

 A Individual exceptions

 Throughout the study, we encountered 45 of 522 (9%) classified migratory tracks that failed to fit the parameters of the full model due to erratic behavior.
 These exceptions were broadly categorized as misclassification errors due to the presence of foray loops (n = 19 misclassification errors), dispersals (3), and summer migrations (2), as well as errors caused by continued migration after the end of the HMM’s consideration period (14) and transmissions beginning after the start of migration (3).
 We additionally edited the known state classification for 4 birds, two of which were captured on their nests late in spring migration, one which was recaptured at a suspected post-migratory site several months after its transmitter had prematurely died, and one which continued regular ≥16.1 km movements between sections of its wintering home range.
 We modified the HMM classification process for these individuals by removing locations or setting known movement states to ensure that these tracks were classified correctly by our HMMs (Table A1).